Tunaaaaqqq/ForzaHorizon6-Macros/README.md

 ## Files

 - `22B WheelSpin Loop.ahk` - buying 22B on autoshow and unlocking skill mastery to super wheelspin with randomized waits.
+Start on race screen with selector on start race.
 - `Forza Skill Point.ahk` - skill point eventlab race loop macro with randomized waits.
 Use [this](https://www.youtube.com/watch?v=5EYKV_b1FgA&t=52s) video for setup.
+Start on buy and sell tab with selector on autoshow.

 ## Usage